Yann Moix: Controversies

 In 2009, Moix signed a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.

 In 2010, Moix signed a petition against the Gayssot Act created by a friend of his, Holocaust denier Paul-Éric Blanrue, stating that Robert Faurisson and Serge Thion were "serious, intelligent, though delirious revisionists".

-In January 2019, Moix's comments about women over the age of 50 caused outrage on social media in France.
+In January 2019, Moix's comments about women his own age caused outrage on social media in France.
 In an interview with the French edition of the women's magazine Marie Claire, Moix commented that women in their 50s were “invisible” to him and that he preferred "younger women's bodies."
 He added that he preferred dating Asian women, particularly if they are Korean, Chinese or Japanese.

-In August 2019, his novel Orléans was published to critical acclaim, but it left critics and the public bewildered about the revelations it contained.
-The book, despite being presented as a novel, is made to look heavily autobiographical, which leads the public to think that Yann Moix actually endured as a young boy what the protagonist goes through.
-The book is laced with hate for the narrator's parents, with Moix positioning himself between the lines as a real-life long-suffering victim who finally dares to tell the truth.
-Following public protests by Moix's parents and younger brother, it was revealed that some of the severe incidents described in the book actually took place between him and his brother, who is not mentioned in the book, with Yann Moix as the tormentor, and that several of the situations depicted were in fact made up or "heavily exaggerated".
-His brother, Alexandre Moix, who is also a writer and film producer and whose first book Yann Moix had apparently tried to block the publication of on the grounds that "there can only be one Moix, MOI!" [him], told media that his elder brother "prefers to serve his own ambition rather than the truth".
-He also stated that his older brother should not be a flag-bearer for suffering children, since "he doesn't care about other people's suffering".
+In August 2019, his novel Orléans was published to critical acclaim, but several critics expressed doubt about its content.
+The book, despite being presented as a novel, was made to look heavily autobiographical, implying that Yann Moix actually endured as a young boy what the protagonist goes through.
+The book is laced with loathing for the narrator's parents, with Moix positioning himself between the lines as a real-life long-suffering victim who finally dares to tell the truth.
+Moix's parents disputed those allegations and his younger brother, who is not mentioned in the novel, claimed that some of the severe incidents depicted in the book actually took place between himself and his brother, with Yann Moix as the tormentor.